Before we dive in on congruent communication, here is some context…

 Now that we’ve gone over the definition of congruent communication, we can delve into some of the ways it can be implemented in a teaching environment.

-These strategies are flexible, making them great for any age group in any educational setting – including online tutoring groups through First Future.
+These strategies are flexible, making them great for any age group in any educational setting – including online tutoring on the Amazing Talker platform.
 Here are some of the key ways you can make use of congruent communication, suggested by Haim Ginott:

 - Always work in the present tense.
 If, as a teacher, you dwell on the past then it’s likely to work against you in a classroom.
 For example, don’t assume that a child will misbehave again just because they have in the past.